IBZTI2018/webtechdeploy/README.md

 Install and configure [nginx-proxy](https://github.com/jwilder/nginx-proxy) on your host system.

 #### 2. Clone this repository for each project
 Clone this repository, navigate into its directory and build the docker container via `docker build -t webtechdeploy .`
+ (You only need to do this once for the first project or once when using a newer version of this repository)

 #### 3. Set up your local repository
 Navigate into the `./project` directory inside this repository and set up your git repository.
 This assumes your repository is publically available.